A new class of traversable exponential wormhole metrics: Construction of traversable exponential wormhole metric

 and

-are also some exponential wormhole metric.
-Where $l,q,n,k$ are any whole numbers. \\ In this way, we can say that the following metric is the generalised exponential wormhole metric.
+are also some traversable exponential wormhole metric.
+Where $l,q,n,k$ are integers. \\ In this way, we can say that the following metric is a new class of traversable exponential wormhole metric.

-where $l,q,\beta,n,k,\gamma$ etc are any whole numbers.
+where $l,q,\beta,n,k,\gamma$ etc are integers.
 By assigning different values to $l,q,\beta,n,k,\gamma$, we can form different exponential wormhole metric.
 Again for the same values of $n$, $k$....$\gamma$ the throat radius will be the same for same range of $m$.
+More precisely we can write the above mentioned metrics as,

-All these modified exponetial metric clearly donot contain any kind of horizon, since $\forall r\in (0,+\infty)$, we have $g_{tt}\neq0$.
+Where $h(r)$ and $j(r)$ are functions of $r$, in which the powers of $r$ must be integer.
+The function $h(r)$ is related to redshift and the function $j(r)$ is related to the shape of the wormhole.
+All these formulated exponetial metric clearly donot contain any kind of horizon, since $\forall r\in (0,+\infty)$, we have $g_{tt}\neq0$.
 We have calculated the location of the throat for all these metrics(for some specific ranges of $m$), where the area of the spherical surfaces are minimum and the flare out condition is satisfied.
+The power term $n,k,l,q.....$ etc should take only intergral values.